Social Media

 When does Niseko’s ski season start?

-The 2023/24 ski season runs from 2 December 2023 to 6 May 2024, but the best time to go is honestly the second half of February to mid-March!
+The 2024/25 ski season (winter season) runs from 30 November 2024 to 6 May 2025, but the best time to go is honestly the second half of February to mid-March!
+This is when the ski resorts and ski lifts are open for business.

 How to get to Niseko from Singapore

-Once in Hokkaido, you will need to catch a coach for the 2-hour ride up the mountain, it’s a painless scenic journey through Resort Liner, or arrange a private transfer through SkyExpress.
-Don’t forget to stock up on snacks (sando and onigiri!) for the drive at the Lawson in the airport Arrival hall.
+Once you touch down in Sapporo New Chitose Airport, you will need to catch a coach for the 2-hour ride up the mountain, it’s a painless scenic journey through Resort Liner, or arrange a private transfer through SkyExpress.
+Don’t forget to stock up on snacks (sando and onigiri!) for the drive while you’re still at the airport.

 Which Niseko ski resort to stay in with kids